 This initial gathering time is simply an opportunity for everyone to arrive and meet each other.

 The leader should make sure, during this initial gathering, that he/she has all contact information of the participants.
-Name tags may be of benefit.
+Name tags might be of benefit.

 5 minutes – Introductions

 As the host, gather everyone together and welcome them.
-Share a little about yourself and then go around and ask each person to briefly introduce him/herself.
+Share a little about yourself, and then go around, asking each person to briefly introduce himself/herself.

 5 minutes – Opening prayer and Scripture

-The leader of the night reads the following Scripture:
+The leader of the session reads the following Scripture:

-The leader then says: Let us take a moment in silence reflecting upon these words. (a minute of silence) The prayer time then concludes with everyone professing the Apostles’ Creed:
+The leader then says: Let us take a moment in silence to reflect upon these words. (a minute of silence).
+The prayer time concludes with everyone professing the Apostles’ Creed: